Bhaney44/Encode-x-Algorand-Hackathon/README.md

 # Encode-x-ATX-DAO-Austin-Hackathon
-This is a Repository for the Encode x ATX DAO Austin Hackathon.
-Our project is a compliance software for digital assets on Algorand.
+This is a Repository for the [Encode x ATX DAO Austin Hackathon](https://www.encode.club/austin-hackathon).
+Our project is a compliance sutomation software for digital assets on [Algorand](https://www.algorand.com/).
 The project focus is securities compliance for DeFi.

 # Compliance for DeFi Digital Assets on Algorand